Skip to content

 The College’s formal complaints process is designed to be fair to both the person filing the complaint and to the occupational therapist named.

-Learn more about the process at How to Report Concerns or File a Complaint.
+Learn more about: How to Report Concerns or File a Complaint.

 Complaint form